 Before May 15th: A minimum 25% deposit is due at registration.
-The remaining balance is due by May 15th.
+The remaining balance and all required camp documents are due by May 15th.

 After May 15th: Full payment is due at the time of registration.

-Please note: Until full payment is received, your child is not enrolled in camp.
+Please note: Until full payment is received and all required camp documents submitted, your child’s registration is not complete and your child is not enrolled in camp.

-Earlybird Discount (5%): Requires a 25% non-refundable deposit with the remaining balance due by March 15th.
+Earlybird Discount (5%): Requires a 25% non-refundable deposit with the remaining balance and all required camp documents due by February 15th.

-Cancellations: Refunds are given for cancellations made before May 15th, less a $25 administrative fee.
+Cancellations: Refunds are given for cancellations made before May 15th, less a $50 cancellation fee per camper.
 There will be no refunds, credits, or transfers given for cancellations after May 15th or for campers who leave camp for behavioral reasons.
 We reserve the right to cancel camp reservations not paid in full after May 15th.